fungl164/JConsole/README.md

 ## How does it work?
-JConsole simply forks a system process via ProcessBuilder and handles I/O via SwingWorker without using or starting any additional threads.
-It does not depend on any external libraries or packages and can also be extended to use other shells besides cmd.exe (e.g. /bin/bash).
+JConsole simply forks a system process via ProcessBuilder and handles I/O via SwingWorker without using or starting any additional background threads.

+It does not depend on any external libraries or 3rd party packages and can also be extended to use other shells besides cmd.exe (e.g. /bin/bash).

 ## History